-C. Practices to be Implemented

-- 1. Managers and supervisors shall identify the essential functions, physical demands, and work environment of jobs within their work unit in order to determine whether an individual with a disability is qualified to perform the job. - 2.
+- C. Practices to be Implemented - 1.
+Managers and supervisors shall identify the essential functions, physical demands, and work environment of jobs within their work unit in order to determine whether an individual with a disability is qualified to perform the job.
+Supervisors can't determine by themselves if someone can do something or not. - 2.
 Employment opportunities shall not be denied to qualified individuals because of the need to provide reasonable accommodations.
 The obligation to provide a reasonable accommodation applies to all aspects of employment.
-Generally, it is the responsibility of the individual with the disability to request a reasonable accommodation.

-D. Medical Examinations and Inquiries
+Generally, it is the responsibility of the individual with the disability to request a reasonable accommodation. - D. Medical Examinations and Inquiries